 We wanted to see a platypus.

-A platypus lives in the Blue Lake, just at the entrance of Jenolan Caves.
+A platypus lives in Blue Lake, just at the entrance of Jenolan Caves.
 Apparently, he comes out hunting almost every day after sunset.
+It was a fantastic opportunity to check out one of the most iconic animals in Australia.
 Platypuses are shy and nocturnal, so it’s a real chance to get that close and spot a platypus in the wild.

 Where are the Jenolan Caves?

-The Jenolan Caves are 175 kilometres west of Sydney, in the Blue Mountains region.
+The Jenolan Caves are 175 kilometres west of Sydney, in the Blue Mountains region in New South Wales.